Serbia: Theatre and cinema

 Famous Serbian filmmaker Emir Kusturica won two Palmes d'Or for Best Feature Film at the Cannes Film Festival, for When Father Was Away on Business in 1985 and then again for Underground in 1995; he has also won a Silver Bear at the Berlin Film Festival for Arizona Dream and a Silver Lion at the Venice Film Festival for Black Cat, White Cat.
 Other renowned directors include Dušan Makavejev, Želimir Žilnik (Golden Berlin Bear winner), Aleksandar Petrović, Živojin Pavlović, Goran Paskaljević, Goran Marković, Srđan Dragojević, Srdan Golubović and Mila Turajlić among others.
-Serbian-American screenwriter Steve Tesich won the Academy Award for Best Original Screenplay in 1979 for the movie Breaking Away.
+Serbian-American screenwriter Steve Tesich won the Academy Award for Best Original Screenplay in 1979.

 Prominent movie stars in Serbia have left a celebrated heritage in the cinematography of Yugoslavia as well.
-Notable mentions are Zoran Radmilović, Pavle Vuisić, Ljubiša Samardžić, Olivera Marković, Mija Aleksić, Miodrag Petrović Čkalja, Ružica Sokić, Velimir Bata Živojinović, Danilo Bata Stojković, Seka Sablić, Olivera Katarina, Dragan Nikolić, Mira Stupica, Nikola Simić, Bora Todorović and others.
+Notable mentions are Zoran Radmilović, Pavle Vuisić, Ljubiša Samardžić, Olivera Marković, Mija Aleksić, Miodrag Petrović Čkalja, Ružica Sokić, Velimir Bata Živojinović, Danilo Bata Stojković, Seka Sablić, Dragan Nikolić, Mira Stupica, Nikola Simić, Bora Todorović, Nebojša Glogovac, Miloš Biković and others.
 Milena Dravić was one of the most celebrated actresses in Serbian cinematography, winning the Best Actress Award at the Cannes Film Festival in 1980.

-Serbian actress Jasna Đuričić was named the best actress in Europe for 2021 at the 34th European Film Awards (EFA) for the Bosnian movie "Quo vadis, Aida".

 Media

 Freedom of the press and freedom of speech are guaranteed by the constitution of Serbia.
-Serbia is ranked 90th out of 180 countries in the 2019 Press Freedom Index report compiled by Reporters Without Borders.
+Serbia is ranked 98th out of 180 countries in the 2024 Press Freedom Index report compiled by Reporters Without Borders.
 The report noted that media outlets and journalists continue to face partisan and government pressure over editorial policies.
-Also, the media are now more heavily dependent on advertising contracts and government subsidies to survive financially.

 According to EBU research in 2018, Serbs on average watch five and a half hours of television per day, making it the second highest average in Europe.
 There are seven nationwide free-to-air television channels, with public broadcaster Radio Television of Serbia (RTS) operating three (RTS1, RTS2 and RTS3) and private broadcasters operating four (Pink, Prva, Happy, and O2).
-In 2019, preferred usage of these channels was as follows: 19.3% for RTS1, 17.6% for Pink, 10.5% for Prva, 6.9% for Happy, 4.1% for O2, and 1.6% for RTS2.
 There are 28 regional television channels and 74 local television channels.
 Besides terrestrial channels there are dozens of Serbian television channels available only on cable or satellite.
 These include regional news N1, commercial channel Nova S, and regional sports channels Sport Klub and Arena Sport, among others.

 There are 247 radio stations in Serbia.
 Out of these, six are radio stations with national coverage, including two of public broadcaster Radio Television of Serbia (Radio Belgrade 1 and Radio Belgrade 2/Radio Belgrade 3) and four private ones (Radio S1, Radio S2, Play Radio, and Radio Hit FM).
 Also, there are 34 regional stations and 207 local stations.